grig23/primetime.en/help/release-notes/home.md

 ## Enhancements and fixes in PTAI 22.9.2

-This release focuses on enhancements to ad performance logging with respect to Ad call and Avail logging.
+This release focuses on enhancements to ad performance telemetry data to include Ad call and Avail logging data.

 For other fixes and details, see [Ad Insertion Release Notes](/help/release-notes/ptai-22x-release-notes.md).